flatironinstitute/dendro-old/doc/compute_resource_prerequisites.md

-# Protocaas compute resource prerequisites
+# Dendro compute resource prerequisites

-Suppose you have a Linux machine and would like to use it as a protocaas compute resource.
+Suppose you have a Linux machine and would like to use it as a dendro compute resource.
 Here are the recommended steps to prepare it with the necessary software.

 ## Use Linux